 Dogs have over 40 adult teeth by the time they reach their first birthday, and cats have 30 permanent teeth by six months of age.
 These chompers are among their greatest assets.
-Not only helpful in self-defense, your pet’s teeth help them get the sustenance they need for healthy growth and development.
+Not only helpful in self-defense, but your pet’s teeth also help them get the sustenance they need for healthy growth and development.

 Unfortunately, 8 out of 10 pets suffer from at least some form of dental disease, so preventing and recognizing the signs of periodontal disease in pets should be a high priority for every pet owner.

 The approach to preventing periodontal disease in pets is three-fold:

 - Regular appointments for professional cleanings

 Without these opportunities, pets face serious risks to their health and happiness.

 Periodontal disease in pets is a progressive bacterial infection of the gums and surrounding supportive tissue.
 When plaque and tartar build-up on the teeth (as well as above and below the gum line), bacteria can irritate the gum tissue, leading to pain and bone loss.
 Teeth are eventually eaten away by bacteria until they fall out.